ib729/stuco/README.md

-# Stuco Snack Bar Management System
+# Student Council Management System

 A system for managing student snack bar payments using NFC cards, with Python CLI tools and a modern Next.js web UI.